brikis98/yevgeniy-brikman-homepage/_posts/2019-08-10-nonviolent-communication-a-language-of-life.md

     - Instead of: "I feel angry because you showed up two hours late."
     - Try: "I feel angry because I didn't get to have a relaxing evening with someone I love."

-- **Learn to separate feelings from your interpretations of them.** "I'm feel like a loser" is an interpretation, where as "I feel disappointed due to XXX" is more of a feeling.
+- **Learn to separate feelings from your interpretations of them.** "I'm feel like a loser" is an interpretation, whereas "I feel disappointed due to XXX" is more of a feeling.

 ## Step 3: Needs